diego0020/lab_vision/lab_10_opt_flow/readme.md

 http://guainia.uniandes.edu.co/cv_lab.zip

-The compressed folder contains a [winpython](http://winpython.sourceforge.net/) python distribution (sorry, only for windows) with the OpenCV library installed; and the [opencv python2 samples](https://github.com/Itseez/opencv/tree/master/samples).
+The compressed folder contains a [winpython](http://winpython.sourceforge.net/) python distribution (sorry, only for windows) with the OpenCV library installed; and the [opencv python samples](https://github.com/Itseez/opencv/tree/master/samples).

 We will use the [Spyder IDE](https://pythonhosted.org/spyder/), which provides an interface very similar to matlab.
 Uncompress the folder, and launch the *Spyder* executable.